eluxmighty/paypal/READme.md

-this is a paypal repository
+This is a paypal repository
-this is a paypal application for payment making progress
+This is a paypal applications for payments